steveshogren/deft/README.md

 (pre-post {:val 1} {:val 0}) ;; => AssertionError
 (pre-post {:val 1} {:val 2} ;; => {:val 3}

 ```

 ## Todo

-* -Allow for multiple function signatures-
-* -Enable use of attr-map? and prepost-map?-
 * Allow syntax for nested maps, right now they are only flat

 ## Goals